Skip to main content

 #

 In the fall semester of academic year 2024-2025 I decided took upon a project in order to design a microwave absorber based on metamaterials.
-In this post I document the progress as per the development of the cell and the modeling in order to lay everything publicly available and understand better as I try explaining the process to this figurative rubber 🦆 that is my editor.
-Finally I have opened a GitHub repository for the report that will eventually be submitted to my university and based upon I’ll be eventually credited; it can be found here.
+In this post I will document the progress as I learn and develop the cell and the modeling in order to lay everything publicly available and also to short of understand better as I try and explain the process to this figurative rubber ducky that is my editor, not the one it has because vs code pets is not very feature rich at the moment.
+Finally I have opened a GitHub repository for the report that I’ll eventually submit to my university and for based upon I’ll be credited, it can be found here.

 • A dielectric Substrate w/ a metal Resonance Layer